-The downwelling near the wall in the model is contained mostly within 1 grid cell of the boundary, so it is not well resolved with the standard grid.
-An identical calculation was carried out with the meridional resolution increased to 25 m between 0 and 100 m and 50 m between 100 m and 200 m from the boundary.
-The net vertical transport in this case is very similar to the standard resolution case, $1.17 \times 10^4 \text{ m}^3 \text{ s}^{-1}$ compared to $1.11 \times 10^4 \text{ m}^3 \text{ s}^{-1}$.
-The mean zonal, meridional, and vertical velocities between 20 km and 30 km longitude at 100 m depth are shown in Fig. 10 near the southern boundary.
+The downwelling near the wall in the model is contained mostly within one grid cell of the boundary, so it is not well resolved with the standard grid.
+An identical calculation was carried out with the meridional resolution increased to 25 m between 0 and 200 m and 50 m between 200 and 400 m from the boundary.
+The net vertical transport in this case is very similar to the standard resolution case, $1.24 \times 10^4 \text{ m}^3 \text{ s}^{-1}$ compared to $1.11 \times 10^4 \text{ m}^3 \text{ s}^{-1}$.
+The mean zonal, meridional, and vertical velocities between x = 20 km and x = 30 km near the southern boundary at 45-m depth are shown in Fig. 10.
 The downwelling is still concentrated within 100 m of the wall, so the horizontal scale of this downwelling region, while only marginally resolved with the standard grid, is O(100 m), consistent with that predicted by the $E^{1/3}$ Stewartson layer.
+Linear interpolation of the vertical transport indicates that 80% of the total downwelling occurs within 107 m of the boundary.
+A calculation with the horizontal viscosity increased to $8 \text{ m}^2 \text{ s}^{-1}$ results in 80% of the downwelling occurring within 204 m of the boundary, in close agreement with the expected doubling of the boundary layer width for a factor-of-8 increase in viscosity.

 The meridional velocity rapidly decreases from $O(0.1 \text{ m s}^{-1})$ to zero within this narrow layer.
 Most of this convergence of the meridional flow is taken up by downwelling, so the mass balance is nearly two-dimensional here.
-The curvature of the zonal velocity becomes very large near the wall, as required to balance the flow towards the wall in the zonal momentum equation.
+The second derivative of the zonal velocity u{yy} becomes very large near the wall, as required for the viscous term to balance the flow toward the wall in the zonal momentum equation.
 This boundary layer results in a zonal velocity at the edge of the nonhydrostatic layer that is larger than would be found in the no-slip boundary layer in the absence of buoyancy forcing.
 This is evident in Fig. 7a by larger zonal velocity within the mixed layer near the southern boundary compared to the no-slip layer near the northern boundary or below the mixed layer at the southern boundary (both locations where the buoyancy forcing is weak).
-A detailed analysis of this boundary layer in the linear limit by Pedlosky (2008) verifies that the horizontal scale of the downwelling region, and the abrupt gradient in the along boundary flow, scales as $E^{1/3}$.
-His analysis shows that it is the weak vertical stratification that is key to the existence of this narrow, nonhydrostatic layer.
+A detailed analysis of this boundary layer in the linear limit by Pedlosky (2009) verifies that the horizontal scale of the downwelling region, and the abrupt gradient in the along-boundary flow, scales as $E^{1/3}$.
+His analysis shows that it is the weak vertical stratification that is key to the existence of this narrow nonhydrostatic layer whose function is to bring the cross-channel geostrophic flow to zero at the wall.